kixlab/dynamiclabels-website/index.markdown

 We conducted a 2-day study with 16 ML practitioners to investigate how DynamicLabels assists the ML label set construction process, through a within-subjects study comparing DynamicLabels to the baseline system, having annotation for crowd feedback and a table-like analysis for feedback review.
 Below are our results for each of the research questions.

-#### RQ1: Can crowd workers produce helpful feedback with the feed- back collection interface?
+#### RQ1: Can crowd workers produce helpful feedback with the feedback collection interface?

 Feedback from the crowd—--both annotation and crowd-made labels---contained diverse viewpoints and helped participants understand the various viewpoints of the crowd, some they had never expected before, and found it meaningful and useful in making refinements.